viant/mcp/proposal.md

 When exchanging an authorization code at the `/token` endpoint, the **OAuth 2.0 specification (RFC 6749 §4.1.3)** requires that the `redirect_uri` parameter in the token request **must exactly match** the one used in the initial `/authorize` request.
 This is a critical anti-phishing measure to prevent code injection or misuse.

-> 🔒 **Matching redirect URI is required to prevent stolen codes from being replayed using a different redirect URI.**

 This becomes particularly important when the redirect URI uses a **dynamic port** (e.g., `http://127.0.0.1:38545/callback`), which may differ on every authorization flow.
 Since the MCP server is responsible for redeeming the code, it must know the exact `redirect_uri` value used by the client.